-To partially satisfy the standard in the review of evidence of effects on clusters, the study must:
+To partially satisfy the standard in the review of evidence of effects on clusters, the study must meet the following requirements:

-- Meet the requirements for completely or partially satisfying the continuity standard as described in Section C, where Criterion A of the standard must be satisfied using the analytic sample of clusters if the attrition standard is not satisfied in the review for effects on clusters, AND - Demonstrate that the sample of individuals used to assess Criterion A of the continuity standard is representative of the clusters as described in Step 7 of Chapter II. - Demonstrate that the samples of individuals used to assess Criteria B and C of the continuity standard, and the analytic sample used to estimate impacts are representative of the clusters as described in Step 5 of Chapter II.
-Frequently, the samples used to assess these criteria will be identical to those used to assess impacts, so this representativeness requirement need only be assessed once
+- Meet the requirements for completely or partially satisfying the continuity standard as described in section III.C, where criterion A of the standard must be satisfied using the analytic sample of clusters if the attrition standard is not satisfied in the review for effects on clusters. - Demonstrate that the sample of individuals used to assess criterion A of the continuity standard is representative of the clusters as described in step 7 of chapter II. - Demonstrate that the samples of individuals used to assess criteria B and C of the continuity standard and the analytic sample used to estimate impacts are representative of the clusters as described in step 5 of chapter II.
+Frequently, the samples used to assess these criteria will be identical to those used to assess impacts, so this representativeness requirement need only be assessed once.

-G. Reporting Requirement for Studies with Clustered Sample
+G. Reporting requirement for studies with clustered sample

-As is the case in RCTs, clusters of students (e.g., schools, classrooms, or any other group of multiple individuals that have the same value of the assignment variable) might be assigned to intervention and comparison groups.
+As is the case in RCTs, clusters of students or other individuals might be assigned in groups to the intervention and comparison conditions.
 Clustering affects standard errors but does not lead to biased impact estimates, so if study authors do not appropriately account for the clustering of students, a study can still meet WWC RDD standards if it satisfies the standards described above.
-However, because the statistical significance of findings is used for the rating of the effectiveness of an intervention, when observations are clustered into groups and the unit of assignment (the cluster) differs from the unit of analysis (the individual), study authors must account for clustering using an appropriate method (such as boot-strapping, HLM, or the method proposed in Lee & Card, 2008) in order for findings reported by the author to be included in the rating of effectiveness.
+However, because the statistical significance of findings is used for the rating of the effectiveness of an intervention, when observations are clustered into groups and the unit of assignment, the cluster, differs from the unit of analysis, the individual, study authors must account for clustering using an appropriate method in order for findings reported by the author to be included in the rating of effectiveness.
+Appropriate methods including boot-strapping, multilevel linear modeling, or the method proposed by Lee and Card (2008).
 If the authors do not account for clustering, then the WWC will not rely on the statistical significance of the findings from the study.
-However, the findings can still be included as "substantively important" if the effect size is 0.25 standard deviations or greater.

-H. Reporting Requirement for Dichotomous Outcomes
+H. Reporting requirement for dichotomous outcomes

-For dichotomous outcomes, study authors must provide the predicted mean outcome (i.e., predicted probability) at the cutoff estimated using data from below the cutoff and the predicted probability at the cutoff estimated using data from above the cutoff.
+For dichotomous outcomes, study authors must provide the predicted mean outcome-that is, the predicted probability-at the cutoff estimated using data from below the cutoff and the predicted probability at the cutoff estimated using data from above the cutoff.
 Both predicted probabilities must be calculated using the same statistical model that is used to estimate the impact on the outcome at the cutoff.
 These predicted probabilities are needed in order for findings reported by the author for those outcomes to be included in the rating of effectiveness.